Please Scroll Below to See Class Descriptions

 Level One Projects

-* Pillow bead with carved design and reinforced holes
+* 2 Part, domed bead (such as a lentil) with carved design and 'washer' re-inforced stringing holes

 * Woven or other advanced use of PMC paper/sheet with an embedded wire bail

 * Controlled syringe drawing/design with handmade, hidden bail